daves-weblab/NDS-Http-Server/README.md

 ## Execution ##

 The server.jar in the dist folder can be used to execute the server.
-It serves all files from the public_html folder.
+It serves all files from the public_html.

-This server was written as a semester project with the restrain on myself to implement it in one day.
-You ask why?
-Well... who knows.
+## Progress ##

+This implementation is small project for a course in university so do not expect too much from it, it works but time was a problem (see commits)